Category: National News

 The Best Day Ever documentary follows adaptive mountain bikers Greg Durso and Allie Bianchi as they tackle the daily challenges of disability—and find joy, connection, and belonging in Vermont’s mountain biking community.

-Set in the Green Mountains, this is a story of grit, independence, and what’s possible when community and creativity come together.
+This is a story of grit, independence, and what’s possible when community and creativity come together.
 At its heart is the world’s first fully adaptive trail network—built to prove that everyone belongs outside.

-Visually stunning and emotionally powerful, Best Day Ever challenges perceptions of disability and celebrates community.
+Best Day Ever challenges perceptions of disability and celebrates community.

 They’re raising funds to expand adaptive trails and equipment access—because for a wheelchair user, a mountain bike isn’t just fun.
 It’s freedom.